-If as an employer, you implement good data protection policies and practices in the workplace, you can expect:
+Where an employer implements good data protection policies and practices in the workplace, they can expect:

-- Increased trust in you and the company as a result of a more transparent environment
+- Increased trust in the company as a result of a more transparent environment

-- Increased efficiency by deleting out-of-date information and freeing up filling systems so that important information is easier to find
+- Increased efficiency by deleting out-of-date information and freeing up filing systems so that important information is easy to find

-- To avoid legal action by protecting yourself and your employees by making them aware of the importance of data protection
+- To avoid legal action by protecting themselves and their employees by making them aware of the importance of data protection

-What data can I process without my employee’s permission?
+What data can an employer process without your permission?

 - Name, date of birth and National Insurance number to identify employees for background checks or when recording taxes

 - Bank account details (so they can pay you!)